 But it is more than the sum of its cinematic parts which makes Black Panther what will surely be a legendary movie.
 It is the ripple effect of its influence.
 It begins with the audiences who have shown their enthusiasm and then spreads throughout the industry.
 From the actors receiving critical acclaim to the screenwriter and director staying true to the original vision and onward to the Hollywood studio executives and streaming service providers who are taking notice.
 This is not just about the business side of filmmaking.
 It is about what people want to see because of how it makes them feel.
 It emboldens and encourages more open thinking about the new reality of worlds, cultures and ideas waiting to be explored.
 It is about the emergence of inclusive representation for all within the industry which is now on the horizon.
 This new dawn brings hope.
 And hope brings the promise of all things now possible.

-Jonathan Roberts is a director, filmmaker, screenwriter and NYU Tisch Film School student of cinema and commercial filmmaking with a passion for telling cinematic stories with drama and humor.
+Jonathan Roberts is an award winning director, filmmaker, screenwriter and NYU Tisch Film School student of cinema and commercial filmmaking with a passion for telling cinematic stories with drama and humor.

 FilmThat® is a video and film production company founded and run by Jonathan Roberts.
 FilmThat.com® explores the world of filmmaking and visual narrative.
 Favorite topics include impact driven screenwriting, producing, directing, shooting, and cinematic, corporate and documentary films.